Sunday, December 22, 2024

 If you’re lactose intolerant or have other dietary restrictions that prevent you from enjoying cheese on your beef stew, there are still plenty of alternatives to choose from.
 Consider sprinkling some nutritional yeast on top of your stew for a cheesy flavor without the dairy.
 You could also try using a dairy-free cheese alternative, such as a soy or almond-based cheese.
 Finally, you could simply omit the cheese altogether and enjoy your beef stew on its own, garnished with fresh herbs and spices.

-See also Beef Stew Adelaide
+See also How To Make Corned Beef Stew

 How to serve and garnish your cheese-topped beef stew for maximum flavor and presentation